anomaly/lab-tf-linode/README.md

 - Specifically allocating resources for the API, workers to make proper use of the resources
 - Provisioning QA and Production environments
 - Teardown examples

+## Secrets management

+We will also explore using Hashicorp's Vault product offering to manage:
+- API Keys
+- Database secrets
+- Security seeds for the application
+- Cycle secrets and distribute it to

 # License
 Content of this repository are licensed under the Apache 2.0 license.